 You know what’s the total pits?
 Insomnia.
 Especially the kind caused by stressing out about not being able to sleep.
 It’s its own form of cruel and unusual punishment.
 But whenever sleeplessness rears its ugly head, I turn to my natural medicine cabinet for relief.

 Recently I’ve been having the best luck with melatonin, and when I saw melatonin gummies at the store, I knew they were onto something.
 No tea to brew, tinctures to swallow or pills to pop?
 Sign me up.
-And just like our tummy-soothing charcoal gummies and immune-boosting gummies, they’re fun to eat in addition to being functional.
+And just like our tummy-soothing charcoal gummies, they’re fun to eat in addition to being functional.

 Just eat a few of these cherry gummies at bedtime and you’re ready to catch some zzz’s.
 Oh, and the best part?
 You control the dosage and ingredients.

 I have tried practically every insomnia remedy under the sun.
 My go-to used to be sleepy time tea because, guys, that stuff works.
 But between boiling the water, steeping the tea, letting it cool then waiting for it to kick in, I could never time it quite right.
 I was either falling asleep at 7 pm or midnight, neither of which were my goal.
 And melatonin capsules are great but the standard dose is 3mg and I don’t always want to take that much.
 A dab will do, so they say.

 That’s what makes these single-dose gummies so perfect.
 They contain just enough melatonin to help you drift off to sleep, along with some sea salt for minerals and raw honey for a touch of sweetness.
 And you can choose any fruit juice you like for flavoring.
 Personally, I’m a fan of tart cherry juice because it’s rumored to have sleep-inducing properties.
 Plus, it’s super low in sugar so you don’t have to worry about getting a sugar high right before bed.